If you are a startup or if you are thinking of launching a new business, here is a marketing checklist:

 Create a visual brand identity, including a logo, font and brand colours.

-Build your website after you have created your plan.
+Build (or review) your website after you have created your marketing plan.

 WordPress is a free website CMS (Content Management System) that looks good from the start and will grow with your business.